c4arl0s/Ch43_GrandCentralDispatch/README.md

 ### - Dispatch queues allow us to execute arbitrary blocks of code either asynchronously or synchronously all Dispatch Queues are first in - first out All the tasks added to dispatch queues are started in the order were added to the dispatch queue.

+# SlowWorker App

+### until the work is complete, the application’s view is unresponsive.